 Who is Eligible

-A licence to establish and operate a Private Institution of Tertiary Education in Cyprus can be granted only to individuals and legal entities who satisfy the Minister of Education, Culture, Sports and Youth that the following criteria are met:
+A licence to establish and operate a Private Institution of Tertiary Education in Cyprus can be granted only to individuals and legal entities who satisfy the Minister of Education, Sport and Youth that the following criteria are met: